kid1carus/SDIE/README.md

 Only compatible with Windows Vista and newer (even Windows 10).
 No macOS/Linux support yet.

-Saving SHSH blobs does not require setting a nonce generator.
-Setting a nonce generator is only needed for the actual upgrade/downgrade process.
-(To set a nonce generator you need a jailbreak.
-Currently, the latest jailbreak for all A7-A11 devices running iOS 12.0-12.4 is Unc0ver.
-The latest jailbreak that's A12(X) compatible is Chimera, which works for all A7-A12(X) devices running iOS 12.0-12.1.2)
+Saving SHSH blobs REQUIRES setting a nonce generator.
+Setting a nonce generator requires a jailbreak.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------